strimzi/strimzi.github.io/_posts/2020-09-29-strimzi-survey-results.md

 This suggests that a signifiant number of users prefer declarative connector deployment over having to talk to the Kafka Connect REST API directly.

 `KafkaMirrorMaker2` is about twice as popular as `KafkaMirrorMaker`, but lots still "plan to use MM1".
-In hidsight the question here was a bit ambiguous.
+In hindsight the question here was a bit ambiguous.
 Are those MM1 users planning to continue their existing usage of MM1, or planning a new deployment of MM1?

 The newest CR, `KafkaRebalance`, has about 20% usage, but lots plan to use it, so this is likely just a reflection of it's newness.